Dirt Road Anthem: Critical reception

 "Dirt Road Anthem" has received overall mixed reception from music critics.
-Matt Bjorke of Roughstock gave "Dirt Road Anthem" a 4.5 star rating, saying "Jason Aldean knows he’s not a rapper and this isn’t a style of music that he’ll continuously do...but as for a new song with a different sound, it certainly works."
+Matt Bjorke of Roughstock gave "Dirt Road Anthem" a 4.5-star rating, saying, "Jason Aldean knows he’s not a rapper and this isn’t a style of music that he’ll continuously do...but as for a new song with a different sound, it certainly works."
 Kevin John Coyne of Country Universe gave the song a D grade, using heavy sarcasm to acknowledge that the song's content followed tired, formulaic patterns often used in other country songs.

 Music video

 The music video for "Dirt Road Anthem", directed by Deaton-Flanigen Productions, premiered June 13, 2011 on CMT.
 The video was entirely shot in black-and-white, portraying Aldean driving a Ram pickup truck through the countryside and stopping at a clearance where he reminisces of his teenage years of partying with friends around a campfire.
 The video for "Dirt Road Anthem" was filmed around Old Hickory, Tennessee (a suburb of Nashville).
 The twin bridges are crossing the Cumberland River, and the factory scene, railroad beds and small town were filmed around Rayon City.
 Some scenes were in or near Rayon City but it is actually a part of Old Hickory.
 The laundromat that is driven by is in Old Hickory proper.

 Commercial performance

-The song debuted at number 57 on the United States Billboard Hot Country Songs chart for the chart week dated February 5, 2011, as an album cut from unsolicited airplay.
+The song debuted at number 57 on the US Billboard Hot Country Songs chart for the chart week dated February 5, 2011, as an album cut from unsolicited airplay.
 "Dirt Road Anthem" had reached a peak of number 49 before being released as a single in April 2011.
 The song later became Aldean's sixth number one hit on the Hot Country Songs chart the week of July 30, 2011.
-It also debuted at number 68 on the United States Billboard Hot 100 chart for the week of April 23, 2011.
-It has since become his first top 10 hit on that chart, and the highest-charting single of his career.
+It also debuted at number 68 on the US Billboard Hot 100 chart for the week of April 23, 2011.
+It has since become his first Top 10 hit on that chart, and his highest-charting single at the time.
 It also debuted at number 92 on the Canadian Hot 100 chart for the week of May 28, 2011.

 In September 2011, the song became the first for a male solo country artist to top the two million mark in digital sales.
-By March 2014, the song has sold over four million digital downloads, making it then the seventh best-selling country song in the US, and the best-selling song by male country solo artist in digital history.
+By March 2014, the song has sold over four million digital downloads, making it then the seventh best-selling country song in the US, and the best-selling song by a male country solo artist in digital history.
 As of April 2014, it has sold 4,027,000 copies in the US.